mysteryx93/OntraportApi.NET/README.md

 they came here to do.
 [You can read his book at Satrimono Publishing.](https://satrimono.com/) Warning: non-geek zone.

 You may also be interested in the [Natural Grounding Player, Yin Media Encoder, 432hz Player, Powerliminals Player, and Audio Video Muxer.](https://github.com/mysteryx93/NaturalGroundingPlayer)

+I've spent a lot of time to develop this professional-grade framework and am making it available for free.
+However, [please subscribe to Ontraport via my affiliate link to support this project!](https://ontraport.com/?orid=480125&utm_source=referral&utm_medium=inapp&utm_campaign=refer&utm_term=ShareTheLove&utm_content=ontraport)